Attendance Record: Sold out for 249 consecutive games

 Year Added: 1997

 Architect: Ellerbe Becket, Inc., of Kansas City, Mo.

 Surface Type: Field Turf

 Stadium Seating Chart

-Notre Dame Stadium was built in 1930 during the Knute Rockne era.
-It was the success of Knute's football teams that built the foundation and the lore of the stadium.
-The spirit that was imbued by the Rockne era - and has been sustained by seven Heisman trophy winners and dozens more All-Americans who have competed on that turf - has changed little in eight decades of football at Notre Dame Stadium.
+It was the success of Knute Rockne's football teams that prompted the addition of the original Notre Dame Stadium to the University's athletics plant back in 1930.
+The spirit that was imbued by that Rockne era - and has been sustained by seven Heisman Trophy winners and dozens more All-Americans who have competed there - has changed little in eight decades of football at Notre Dame Stadium.

 Though Rockne had a chance to coach in the new facility only in its initial season of use, he took a personal hand in its design.
 The sod from Cartier Field was transplanted into the new Stadium, but Rockne insisted on its use for football only.
 He kept the area between the field and the stands small to keep sideline guests, as he called them, to a minimum - and he personally supervised the parking and traffic system that basically is the same one in use today.

 Notre Dame Stadium, maybe the most renowned college football facility in the nation, now qualifies as one of the most up to date as well, thanks to a major addition and renovations that boosted its capacity to more than 80,000 beginning with the 1997 campaign.
 The 1996 season was the final one played with the customary 59,075 fans at Notre Dame Stadium.
 A $50-million expansion adding over 21,000 seats was completed before the 1997 season kickoff.
 To upgrade on the 1997 renovation, two new scoreboards were installed in both end zones before the 2009 season that utilize the latest in LED-screen technologies.